There are two major classifications of diabetes:

-Ketone tests are available at the pharmacy without a prescription.
+Ketone tests are available at the pharmacy without a prescription, or online.
 Be sure to read the directions on the package carefully or go over how to use the strips with your doctor prior to doing the test.

 - Urinate into a clean container.

 - Dip the strip in the urine.
 The strips are coated with chemicals that react with ketones.
 Shake the excess urine off the strip.

 - Wait for the strip pad to change color.
 The instructions that came with the strips should tell you how long to wait.
 You may want to have a watch or timer available.